learning-zone/java-basics/servlets-questions.md

 For example, to access a static HTML page, a method is used `GET`, because it always returns the same result.
 If you need to save any information, for example in a database, you need to use the `POST` method.

+#### Q. What are the different methods for managing session in servlets?
+There are several ways to provide a unique session identifier:

+* **User Authentication** - Providing credentials by the user at the time of authentication.
+Information transmitted in this way is then used to maintain the session.
+This method will not work if the user is logged in from several places at the same time.
+* **HTML Hidden Field** - Assigning a unique value to the hidden field of an HTML page when a user starts a session.
+This method cannot be used with links, because it needs a form confirmation with a hidden field every time a request is generated.
+In addition, it is not safe, because there is the possibility of simple substitution of such an identifier.
+* **URL Rewriting** - Add a session id as a URL parameter.
+It’s a tedious operation, because it requires constant monitoring of this identifier with every request or response.
+* **Cookies** - The use of small pieces of data sent by the web server and stored on the user's device.
+This method will not work if the client disables the use of cookies.
+* **Session Management API** - Using a special API for session tracking, built on the basis and on the methods described above and which solves particular problems of the listed methods:
+    * Most often, just tracking a session is not enough, you also need to save any additional data about it that may be required when processing subsequent requests.
+Implementing this behavior requires a lot of extra effort.
+    * All of the above methods are not universal: for each of them you can choose a specific scenario in which they will not work.

 #### Q. How does cookies work in Servlets?
 #### Q. What are the differences between ServletContext vs ServletConfig?
 #### Q. What are the different methods of session management in servlets?